ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.pipe: The sender's estimate of the amount of data outstanding in the network (measured in octets or packets).
-This includes data packets in the current outstanding window that are inflight and have not been acknowledged or marked lost (e.g. "pipe" from {{RFC6675}} or "bytes_in_flight" from {{RFC9002}}).
+This includes data packets in the current outstanding window that are in flight and have not been acknowledged or marked lost (e.g. "pipe" from {{RFC6675}} or "bytes_in_flight" from {{RFC9002}}).
 This MUST NOT include pure ACK packets.